sanityinc/sanityinc.github.io/source/_posts/2010-09-05-read-mailing-lists-in-emacs-over-imap.markdown

 to maintain a local copy of our folders.
 As a side benefit, we can then read mail off-line.

+*(Update: since this article was written, Gnus IMAP support has improved, so the following steps may or may not be strictly necessary.)*

 We can use the excellent [Dovecot](http://www.dovecot.org/) to provide an IMAP interface to that local copy so that Gnus can access it; and we can do this without configuring Dovecot as a full IMAP server, which would need to run